Skip to main content

 General Network Requirements

-• All Peer Agent servers must have some form of network access to the server where the Peer Management Broker (usually the Peer Management Center) is installed.
-Starting with PeerGFS v5.1, the Peer Management Broker can also be installed on a standalone server.
+• All Peer Agent servers must have network access to the server running the Peer Management Broker (typically installed with Peer Management Center, but starting in PeerGFS v5.1, it can run on a standalone server).

 Peer Management Center/Peer Management Broker: